Optical pumping of electronic quantum Hall states with vortex light: OAM pumping of electrons

 Note that despite the absence of rotational symmetry in the presence of disorder, the optical pumping model continues to hold true \cite{Cao2021}.
-Moreover, the optical pumping picture also provides a simple estimate of the resulting photocurrent: Assuming that OAM pumping was the only mechanism of charge transport, the OAM needed to carry one electron through the sample equals the number $M$ of orbitals in a Landau level, which is given by $M=A/(\pi l_B^2)$, where $A$ is the area of the sample, and $l_B$ is the magnetic length.
-The estimated transported charge, $ \delta Q$, during the time interval $\delta t$ by $N_{\rm ph}$ photons, is $\delta Q = e \frac{N_{\rm ph} \ell}{M}$.
-Therefore, for photons with energy $\hbar \omega$, the photocurrent obtained from the laser power $P=\hbar \omega \times \frac{N_{\rm ph}}{\delta t}$ is $I = \frac{\delta Q}{\delta t} = e \frac{P \ell }{\hbar \omega M}$.
-This picture also implies that, upon inverting the direction of the magnetic field, the direction of the photocurrent flips sign, as illustrated in Fig.~\ref{schematic}c.
+Moreover, the optical pumping picture also provides a simple estimate of the resulting PC: assuming that OAM pumping was the only mechanism of charge transport, the OAM needed to carry one electron through the sample equals the number $M$ of orbitals in a LL, which is given by $M=A/(\pi l_B^2)$, where $A$ is the area of the sample and $l_B$ is the magnetic length.
+The estimated transported charge, $ \delta Q$, during the time interval $\delta t$ by $N_{\rm ph}$ photons, is $\delta Q = e N_{\rm ph} \ell/M$.
+Therefore, for photons with energy $\hbar \omega$, the PC obtained from the laser power $P=\hbar \omega \times N_{\rm ph}/\delta t$ is $I = \delta Q/\delta t = e P \ell/(\hbar \omega M)$.
+This picture also implies that, upon inverting the direction of the magnetic field, the PC changes direction, as illustrated in Fig.~{\ref{schematic}}c.